 I also bought some thick slices of pancetta that I chopped and fried until crispy.
 You could substitute your favorite bacon if you’d like.

 You could use store-bought croutons but I decided to make my own with some leftover Garlic Red Mashed Potato Focaccia I had.
 These croutons were incredible!!!
 You could use any good quality bread.
 Cut the bread into cubes.
 Drain off the pancetta fat (reserving just a little in the pan) then toast the bread cubes over medium-high heat until crispy.
 Season with a little salt and pepper.
 Make extra, because you’ll probably be snacking on them!

 Combine the chopped lettuce with a little dressing then place on serving dishes.
 Top with the other salad ingredients pancetta, cheese, croutons, and red onion and you have yourself a quick and hearty salad.

-You could add some of your favorite veggies to the salad too if you’d like.
+You could add some of your favorite veggies to the Chopped Italian Greased Pig Salad too if you’d like.

 Hope you have the opportunity to enjoy some of James Beard’s recipes and inspiration!

 I’m just a poor blogger and all I ask for is a little love to keep me going.
 So please don’t forget to ENTER my current giveaways for some great prizes!
 If you like this recipe, please follow me on FACEBOOK or TWITTER.
 You can also sign-up to receive my recipes and posts by EMAIL or RSS.
 My recipes are original creations and owned by me unless otherwise noted.
 Please do not steal or copy my recipes or pictures without my permission.
 Thanks for visiting Snappy Gourmet!